DIPlib/diplib/doc/src/image.md

                 dip::sint& tstride
           ) override {
              if(( sizes.size() != 2 ) || ( !tensor.IsScalar() )) {
-                return nullptr; // We do not want to handle such images }
+                return nullptr; // We do not want to handle such images.
+             }
              auto data = new std::vector< unsigned char >( sizes[ 0 ] * sizes[ 1 ], 0 );
              origin = data.data();